 Most wet aging meat is stored in modified atmosphere packaging (MAP).
 This custom plastic packaging controls the concentration of gasses (most notably oxygen) within each package.
 This creates the desired atmosphere, which preserves the meat while the natural aging processes take place.

 In wet aging, the oxygen levels per package are usually around 60% to 80%.
 This allows the process to take place without distorting the natural and appealing red color.
-It is stored between 32°F and 45°F.
+It is stored between 32°F and 45°F. Wet aged beef tastes more like traditional beef than dry aged beef.
+It retains its freshness and gives off an almost metallic taste.
+In a taste test of dry aging vs. wet aging, personal preference is the most influential aspect.

-5. What Meats Are Best Suited to Dry or Wet Aging?
+5. What Meats Are Best Suited To Dry Or Wet Aging?

 There is no clear winner when comparing dry or wet aged meat.
 It comes down to what type of meat and flavor an individual enjoys.
 One distinct difference that influences choice is the price.